douglas86/january-hackathon-team8/README.md

 ### Heroku Deployment

 - Heroku provides a platform for hosting web applications.
-- The deployed site will update automatically upon new commits to the master branch.
+- The deployed site will update automatically upon new commits to the main branch.

 ## Credits